Joepena/AirCamper/README.md

 # YelpCamp
 A YelpClone for campsites.
-Second iteration, now with Angular2
+[Second iteration]